PomatoCoCEO/OOF/README.md

 # OOF: The Output Organizing Framework

 For research projects where it is easy to become overwhelmed with the disorganization of the output files.
+OOF aims to get that sigh of relief in your face as you see your output files neatly organized in a directory structure that makes sense.

-Supports the following features:
+This framework supports the following features:
 - logging text into a log
 - saving matplotlib figures
 - saving numpy arrays, compressed or uncompressed
 - saving any other data structure you like, as long as you define a function to save it
 - producing a report of all the files saved throughout one run of your program

-The various files generated throughout program execution are then adequately organized into a directory structure of the kind ``(year)/(month)/(day)/(hour)-(minute)/(run number)``; and are separated by format (text, figures, numpy arrays, etc).
+The various files generated throughout program execution are then adequately organized into a directory structure of the kind ``<year>/<month>/<day>/<hour>-<minute>/<run number>``; and are separated by format (text, figures, numpy arrays, etc).

 To use it, simply import the module and create an instance of the class OOF: